Eddie-OConnor/personal-site/README.md

 3. Then run `npm start` which will run the app in development mode and open a new browser tab
 4. If the browser does not automatically open, look for the local port url in the terminal which will look something like this `Local:http://localhost:3000`
 5. Make changes and see them reflected in the browser when saved
-6. Continued instructions for novice coders in the [Configurations](#-configurations) section
+6. Continued instructions for novice coders in the [Quick Configurations](#⚙️-quick-configurations) section

 ## 📁 Structure

--   `/public`: publicly accessible contents (ex: images, media).
+-   `/public`: publicly accessible media (i.e. images)
-    - use this site to update your own picture(s) for icons -> https://favicon.io/
+    - use [favicon](https://favicon.io/) to update your own picture(s) for site tab icons
--   `/src`: all the components used in this project.
+-   `/src`: all the components used in this project
-    -   `/src/components/`: each reusable components of each pages.
+    -   `/src/components/`: houses each page (`/src/pages`), shared components (i.e. navbar) and their respective css styles
-    -   `/src/data`: configurations of the web app.
+    -   `/src/data`: make quick global configurations here
-    -   `/src/pages`: pages that include in the web app.

-## ⚙️ Configurations
+## ⚙️ Quick Configurations

-Directory: `/src/data/`

--   `user.js`
+- Directory: `/src/data/` - Your changes in these files will be reflected upon save in the local development browser you opened in a previous step.

-    Update the displayed text and images throughout the site by simply updating each field to the desired text or image file path.
+-   `user.js` - Update the displayed text and images throughout the site by simply updating each field to the desired text or image file path.

--   `styles.css`

-    Change the font colors and font families of the whole application without editing any other code files.
+-   `styles.css` - Change the font colors and font families of the whole application without editing any other code files.
 Simply erase the values, input a new color or font, then hit save.

--   Your changes in these files will be reflected upon save in the local development browser you opened in a previous step.
+    - [Here](https://www.w3schools.com/colors/colors_picker.asp) is a good tool to see and copy color codes to input below
+    - Visit [Google Fonts](https://fonts.google.com/) to browse and select fonts by adding them to your cart.
+View your selected families, then click `<> get embed code` and select `@import` to copy/paste your new import url into `index.css`.
+You will then be able to globally update the site's fonts by choosing new primary and secondary fonts in `styles.css`

     ```css
     :root {